xrucka/ltp-api-client-lib/README.md

     ```
 Now you can call endpoint with token.

+For CESNET LTP you can generate the token [LTP GUI](https://du.cesnet.cz/cs/navody/ltp/start#user_profile).

 ### 2) You need to know uuid group

-Then you have all information what you need to use CLI
+Then you have all information what you need to use CLI.

+In case of CESNET LTP group identificator can be found in [user profile](https://du.cesnet.cz/cs/navody/ltp/start#user_profile).

 ## Examples
 ### Help